 Be at peace and confident

 Be very relaxed about your involvement with Soham and with all your spiritual disciplines.
 The moment anxiety enters, so does the ego and things are greatly hindered and even reversed.
 Just do as you do.
-Do not be careless or causal, but be careful and relaxed, confident in the blessing of God whose consciousness (bhava) is embodied in Soham.
+Do not be careless or casual, but be careful and relaxed, confident in the blessing of God whose consciousness (bhava) is embodied in Soham.
 It is better to do effective intonations of Soham rather than just stacking up a lot of nervous, artificial intonations.

 You are yourself a part of God; nothing can change that.
 Have no fear or anxiety.
 Trust in God who will always be looking after you.
 And stay in tune with him by the constant japa of Soham and the practice of regular meditation so he can silently guide you through your intuition.
 Live in God and be at peace and in joy.